-3. 3.
-The State has developed and published standards and criteria to measure and evaluate its motorcycle safety program. m. Εv idence: Self-Assessment: Describe the standards and criteria used to measure and evaluate the State's motorcycle safety program.
-Rating: Yes Partial No 4.
-The State has established an effective approach general public on its motorcycle safety efforts. to periodically gather inf formation n from m otorists, n motorcy clists and d the Εv ridence: Self-Assessment: Describe your State's approach to gather information from motorists, motorcyclists and the general public on the motorcycle safety program.
-Rating: Yes Partial No
+Evidence: Self-Assessment: Describe the standards and criteria used to measure and evaluate the State's motorcycle safety program.
+Rating: Yes Partial No 🔲 4.
+The State has established an effective approach general public on its motorcycle safety efforts. n to periodically gather in formation from m otorists, motorcy clists and the Evidence: Self-Assessment: Describe your State's approach to gather information from motorists, motorcyclists and the general public on the motorcycle safety program.

-Summary for Program Evaluation and Data:

-Action: Based on this self-assessment, describe any improvements you would consider mplementing in the Program Evaluation and Data area for your State's motorcycle safety Partial No
+Summary for Program Evaluation and Data: Action: Based on this self-assessment, describe any improvements you would consider implementing in the Program Evaluation and Data area for your State's motorcycle safety program.
+Yes Partial No

-program.